- Directed By: Jay Roach

 |Domestic Box Office: $8,891,623||Overseas Box Office: N/A|

 David E. Kelley sold his Mystery, Alaska spec script to Disney for $2M in May 1997.
 TV scribe Kelley also penned another 1999 feature Lake Placid and both movies were poorly received and he has not written for the big screen since.
-Mystery, Alaska was financed by Disney for $28 million and was distributed through their Hollywood Pictures label.
+The budget for Mystery, Alaska was $28 million and it was financed by Disney and was distributed through their Hollywood Pictures label.

 When Disney greenlit the project, they announced that the movie would be a cross between Kelly’s series Picket Fences and the mouse house family hit The Mighty Ducks.
 The marketing did reflect that, with trailers and TV spots that looked like an uplifting family movie for younger audiences, but it actually landed a R rating.
 Mystery, Alaska was marketed straight into a commercial dead zone.
 The picture also had zero star power, which was toplined by Russell Crowe and was released just months before his star making turn in Gladiator.
 Unenthusiastic reviews also did the movie no favors.